sjentsch/lsjDocs/Ch12/Ch12_Regression_11.rst

 .. [#]
    In order to obtain the Cook’s distance for each participant, open the drop-down menu ``Save`` within the ``Linear Regression`` analysis options and set the check box ``Cook's distance``.
-A now column containing Cook’s distances will be added to the end of your data set.
-Those values can then be used in connection with a :doc:`filter <../Ch06/Ch06_DataHandling_5>`.
+A new column containing Cook’s distances will be added at the end of your data set.
+Those values can then be used in connection with a :doc:`filter <../Ch06/Ch06_DataHandling_5>` to select participants.